 Nominating & Governance Committee.
-The current members of the Nominating & Governance Committee are Leatrice Ducat, Robert H. Hotz and Lawrence S. Gibbs.
-This Committee met once during 2011.
+The current members of the Nominating & Governance Committee are Robert H. Hotz, Lawrence S. Gibbs and John H. Herrell.
+Mr. Herrell was appointed to the Nominating & Governance Committee in March, 2013.
+Leatrice Ducat, who resigned from our Board of Directors effective as March 6, 2013, was an independent director and member of the Nominating & Governance Committee during 2012.
+This Committee met once during 2012.
 The Board of Directors has determined, in its business judgment, that each member of the Nominating & Governance Committee qualifies as an "independent" director under the regulations adopted by the SEC and the New York Stock Exchange.
-Rick Santorum, who resigned from our Board of Directors effective as of June 14, 2011, was an independent director and a member of the Nominating & Governance Committee.

-The Nominating & Governance Committee was established, with respect to those directors who are to be elected by the holders of Class B and Class D Common Stock of the Company in accordance with the our Restated Certificate of Incorporation, for the purpose of: (i) assisting the Board of Directors by identifying individuals who are qualified to become directors, consistent with the criteria approved by the Board of Directors; (ii) recommending to the Board of Directors Class B and D director nominees for the next annual meeting of stockholders at which a Class B and D director is to be elected; (iii) developing and recommending to the Board of Directors a set of corporate governance principals in the form of our corporate governance guidelines; (iv) leading and overseeing the Board of Directors in its annual review of the performance of the Board of Directors and our management, and; (v) recommending to the Board of Directors director nominees for each committee of the Board of Directors.
+The Nominating & Governance Committee was established, with respect to those directors who are to be elected by the holders of Class B and Class D Common Stock of the Company in accordance with the our

+Restated Certificate of Incorporation, for the purpose of: (i) assisting the Board of Directors by identifying individuals who are qualified to become directors, consistent with the criteria approved by the Board of Directors; (ii) recommending to the Board of Directors Class B and D director nominees for the next annual meeting of stockholders at which a Class B and D director is to be elected; (iii) developing and recommending to the Board of Directors a set of corporate governance principals in the form of our corporate governance guidelines; (iv) leading and overseeing the Board of Directors in its annual review of the performance of the Board of Directors and our management, and; (v) recommending to the Board of Directors director nominees for each committee of the Board of Directors.
 The Nominating & Governance Committee provides such assistance in identifying and recommending Class A and Class C Common Stock director nominees as may be requested by the entire Board of Directors.
 The Nominating & Governance Committee adopted our Corporate Governance Guidelines.

 In light of the concentration of over 95% of the voting power of our Class A and Class C Common Stock in a single individual and related entities, and in accordance with the "Controlled Companies" exemption set forth in Section 303A of the New York Stock Exchange Listed Company Manual, the Nominating & Governance Committee is not responsible for identifying and recommending qualified candidates for directors that, in accordance with our Restated Certificate of Incorporation, are to be elected by the holders of Class A and Class C Common Stock.
-The Nominating & Governance Committee shall, however, provide such assistance in identifying and recommending Class A and C Director nominees as may be requested by the entire Board of Directors.
+The Nominating & Governance Committee shall, however, provide such assistance in identifying and recommending class A and C Director nominees as may be requested by the entire Board of Directors.